okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Morphosyntactic Alignment

-A fancy way of referring to how a lnaguages codes who does what to whom.
+A fancy way of referring to how a languages codes who does what to whom.

 There are two main ones: